Grocery Challenges and Pitfalls: The Importance of Keeping Your Payments Strategy Fresh16th September 2020

 The pandemic has, however, forced merchants’ hands.
 18% of U.S. merchants have switched on contactless during 2020 according to Forrester, with a further 19% planning to do so in the next 18 months.
 Grocers to switch on contactless during the pandemic include Publix.
 This is an inevitable response to consumer demand: the Forrester survey suggests 40% of grocers using contactless are now seeing it for more than 50% of their transactions.

 During the pandemic we’ve regularly seen a focus on touchless payments: avoiding physical contact at the POS.
-It’s impact to mention that contactless is just one type of touchless payment for grocers.
+It’s important to mention that contactless is just one type of touchless payment for grocers.
 Other touchless solutions grocers may want to consider promoting include QR codes, PINless debit, no signature card transactions, curbside pickup, buy online and pickup in-store and remote ordering for delivery (Source: Merchant Advisory Group).

 What does this mean?